-Where and How to Recycle or Dispose of Christmas Trees in South Dakota in after Christmas in January 2020
+Where and How to Recycle or Dispose of Christmas Trees in South Dakota after Christmas

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all